vinceskahan/weewx-getting-started/README.md

 ### Integrating WeeWX With Your Webserver

 WeeWX does not come with a web server of its own.
-It is expected that the user will install and configure a webserver of their choice so that WeeWX can save its generated web pages and images into a directory the webserver can read.
-This is frequently the source of some initial issues, which can be hard to work through for users not familiar with how webservers or unix permissions work.
+It is expected that the user will install and configure a web server of their choice so that WeeWX can save its generated web pages and images into a directory the web server can read.
+This is frequently the source of some initial issues, which can be hard to work through for users not familiar with how web servers or unix permissions work.

-In short - WeeWX runs as a unprivileged user ('weewx' for a packaged installation) that needs to be able to write to a directory owned by the webserver process (which may differ depending on which webserver you install).
+In short - WeeWX runs as a unprivileged user ('weewx' for a packaged installation) that needs to be able to write to a directory owned by the web server process (which may differ depending on which web server you install).

-WeeWX does not require any particular webserver package.
-It only needs to be able to write to the webserver's HTML document tree.
+WeeWX does not require any particular web server package.
+It only needs to be able to write to the web server's HTML document tree.

-  There are so many webserver variants that it is impossible to list the differences here, but typically users install 'nginx' or 'apache' or whatever is their preferred package.
+  There are so many web server variants that it is impossible to list the differences here, but typically users install 'nginx' or 'apache' or whatever is their preferred package.

 * For nginx on a debian(ish) system, one way to do so is [HERE](integrate-weewx-with-nginx.md)
 * For more possibilities see the [WeeWX User's Guide](https://www.weewx.com/docs/5.2/usersguide/webserver/).